ros-drivers/flir_camera_driver/spinnaker_camera_driver/doc/index.rst

 *In addition to the parameters defined in the .yaml files*, the driver has the following ROS parameters:

+-  ``auto_start``: automatically configure and activate the driver when starting as a lifecycle node.
+Default: true.
 -  ``adjust_timestamp``: see `About time stamps`_ below for more documentation.
 Default: false.
 -  ``acquisition_timeout``: timeout for expecting frames (in seconds).
    If no frame is received for this time, the driver restarts.
 Default